Reusable widgets/components¶

 customElements.define("cool-button", CoolButton, { extends: "button" });

 you will need to make a vanilla custom element, you cannot use Lit.
-For an example of how this works in practice, see
+For an example of extending an HTML element, see

 moz-support-link